What Our Dear Visitors Really Think of Our Most Beloved Waterfalls, According to Google Reviews

 Glymur

-Ollie Buschert’s review offers a unique perspective: “It would be five stars if it were in Greenland, but since it’s in Iceland, I can’t bring myself to like it,” he writes.
-Patricia Clevy found herself wandering aimlessly, struggling to find the waterfall despite enjoying a “great walk,” earning a modest two stars.
+Ollie Buschert came up with a creative angle: “It would be five stars if it were in Greenland, but since it’s in Iceland, I can’t bring myself to like it.”
+Patricia Clevy managed to enjoy the walk but couldn’t actually find the waterfall, which netted a two-star review.

 Godafoss

-Thomas Lilleengen describes Godafoss as “underwhelming,” especially for a place dubbed the waterfall of the gods.
-“There was water… It fell,” is Jesse Sehl’s minimalist review, both offering only two stars.
+Thomas Lilleengen called Godafoss “underwhelming” — a hard word to shake for a place literally named the waterfall of the gods.
+Jesse Sehl kept things brief: “There was water… It fell.”
+Both landed on two stars.

 Seljalandsfoss

-Luka Koerber had strong feelings about the experience: “The water pressure was too intense, aggressively smacking against the rocks.
+Luka Koerber had strong feelings: “The water pressure was too intense, aggressively smacking against the rocks.
 And the cold?
 I expected better.”
-His feedback received two stars.
-Matt DeAbreu requested, “Too much water, need to turn down water.
+Two stars.
+Matt DeAbreu kept it simple: “Too much water, need to turn down water.
 Iceland, please fix water.
-Thx ❤️,” also rating it two stars.
+Thx ❤️” Also two stars.

 Brúarfoss